acf-script/zano-subaddress-sweeper/README.md

 There are risks to automated code handling sweeping functions.
 I've tried and tested this script and had no singular issue though it's still possible issues could arise.
 I am not responsible for lose of funds.
-To ensure you do not loss funds make sure your Main_Address is set to the correct address, ensure its in the correct format.
+To ensure you do not loss funds make sure your MAIN_ADDRESS is set to the correct address, and ensure its in the correct format.
 Remember in the event your script crashes the only way to get into the wallet file is if you have your password saved.

 I would not recommend editing the native_asset_id to other tokens such as FUSD.
 It just wouldn't work.
 I plan to add support for tokens on Zano so that's why the config is there but it's not going to work right now.